aspose-pdf-cloud/aspose-pdf-for-aws-sdk/java-client/docs/ApiApi.md

 <a name="pdfWebapiRemovepagesPost"></a>
 # **pdfWebapiRemovepagesPost**
-> FileResponse pdfWebapiRemovepagesPost(files, removeRange)
+> FileResponse pdfWebapiRemovepagesPost(files, documentPassword, removeRange)

-Remove pages from document.
+Remove Pages from Document.

-Removes specified pages from the provided files.
+Removes specified pages from the provided document, leaving only the pages you want to keep.
+Simply provide the document and specify which pages to remove, and the service will process the file accordingly.

 ### Example
 ```java